magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_a-gift-of-dhamma.md

 When you contemplate and see impermanence, suffering and not-self, there will no longer be clinging to a self, a being, I, or he or she.
-The mind which sees this will give rise to disenchantment and dispassion.
+The mind which sees this will give rise to *nibbidā,* disenchantment and dispassion.
 It will see all things as only impermanent, suffering and not-self.

 The mind then stops.
 The mind is Dhamma.
 Greed, hatred and delusion will then diminish and recede little by little until finally there is only